emwu1024/resippy/README.md

 7. Navbar configured and done!
 Now currently working on implementing a WYSIWYG editor as it might be easier to layout recipe and steps like that.
 Currently researching the different WYSIWYG Editors for React, will probs go with TipTap and hope for the best.
 8. Researching extensions from TipTap: https://tiptap.dev/docs/editor/extensions: File Handler, Image, Youtube
 9. Currently following this tiptap tutorial: https://www.youtube.com/watch?v=JFzH4bDEUPo&t=232s
-10. Ah no, WYSIWYG might be useful for a mobile format of the data, but the web version will handle things differently, images will go on one side and instructions will go on the other, this might be difficult to render.
+10. WYSIWYG might be useful for a mobile format of the data, but the web version will handle things differently, images will go on one side and instructions will go on the other, this might be difficult to render.
 This will require a smarter way of saving the data for use in different formats or duplicating user input of data which isnt ideal.
 11. Connecting TipTap to the backend worked!
 Now working on creating some new components for the create recipe page such as tabs following these resources:
     1. GeeksForGeeks tabs: https://www.geeksforgeeks.org/how-to-create-tabs-in-reactjs/
     2. CSSTricks: https://css-tricks.com/tabs-its-complicated/